ciferkey/ciferkey.github.com/_posts/2019-10-01-Example-Ansible.md.md

     repo: "deb [arch=amd64] https://download.docker.com/linux/debian &#123;&#123; ansible_distribution_release &#125;&#125; stable"
 {% endhighlight %}

-Finally we can install Docker from the new repository:
+Then we can install Docker from the new repository:
 {% highlight yml %}
 - name: Install Docker
     apt: